 4. Play with your puppy

-You might have guessed by now that the best way to bond with your puppy is to be around them.
+You might have guessed by now that the best way to bond with your puppy and to have a happy pup, is to be around them.
 But you don’t want to just be around them, you want them to enjoy being around you.
 You can do this by playing with them.